-Here at ASF, we’ve had experience with fitting out all of these store types – from cafés and restaurants to supermarkets and newsagents – so we know exactly which layout would work best for you.
+Here at ASF, our refurbishment contractors and designers have experience with fitting out all of these store types – from cafés and restaurants to supermarkets and newsagents – so we know exactly which layout works best for you.
 Here we provide some examples of the best store layout ideas for every business type.
 For some bespoke advice or to arrange for a free shop fitting consultation, get in touch today.

 Retail store layout

 Before you even put pen to paper, it’s important to consider just what you’re hoping to achieve with your retail store layout.
 If you run a supermarket or deli, your produce is likely to be perishable and largely low value, so it is imperative that you have a high turn-over of goods.
 Your store floor plan should reflect this goal.

 Most supermarkets or delis adopt a Grid Floor Plan, which is an efficient use of space, utilising both the wall and shop floor areas.
 This retail store layout is a pretty familiar one for customers, which will promote a seamless shopping experience – they can easily locate what they need and quickly transact.

 However, if you want to promote upsell and cross-sell opportunities within your store, you might want to go a different route.
 A racetrack layout is another good option, filtering customers through a pre-defined pathway so that they see everything on offer on the way to their desired purchase.